krashanoff/whoami/content/posts/2021-haskell.md

 In Rust, an `Option<T>` type can have its underlying value *potentially* modified with a call to `Option<T>::map`.
 Sound familiar to a certain operator?

-It was when I came to this parallel that I began noticing how many things in Rust are near-direct analogs to Haskell.
+It was when I came to this parallel that I noticed how many things in Rust are near-direct analogs to Haskell.
 A `Tree` in Haskell, for example, might look like this:

 ```hs